HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-I owe it to dust and the empty chambers
-Stay there to the very end in an endless spiral
+OWE it to dust and the empty chambers                 ---------------------I owe STAY there to the very end in an endless SPIRAL
 Make it last my grit on revival
 It's a fresh spit, it's a fresh spit ye

-God is dead carcass is rotten
+God is dead carcass is ROTTEN
-My faith is alive but it's easily forgotten
+My faith is alive but it's easily FORGOTTEN
 I'm under the bottom ya
 But I rise with the dust on the ground

-I crave that i can’t raise the faith
+(I) Crave that i can’t raise the faith
 It's the grit in my lungs and i am dying again
 Day after day, for the truth, for the sins
 What i’ve gave yesterday crushed in my hands ey

-Say what you did not mean... at all
-I drop into feelings just swirling around
+Say what you did not mean... at all ----------------- CHANGE I drop into feelings just swirling around
 My signs still carved into the stones in the tombs so deep into the ground, i cannot survive